 I am Akshath Jitendranath, a PhD candidate in Philosophy, Politics and Economics (or PPE) at the VU Amsterdam where I am also a Junior Lecturer in the PPE programme at the VU’s John Stuart Mill College.
 Before coming to the VU, I finished my Research Master in Economics and Philosophy at the Erasmus Institute of Philosophy and Economics.
 And before moving to The Netherlands I completed my BSc. in Economics at the Symbiosis School of Economics in Pune, India.
 By way of stating my academic identity, economists think I'm a philosopher, and philosophers think I'm an economist.
 I'm just enjoying the schizophrenia in my doctoral work which is at the intersection of ethics and decision theory (including game theory and social choice theory).
 My doctoral research is supervised by Prof. Martin van Hees, and Dr. Roland Luttens.

 I grew up in Bangalore, India.
-And in this context it is worth stating that while I do not take the South Asian sub-continent to be my direct object of research in any immediate way, I spend a lot of my free time thinking about South Asian politics, society, and culture.
+And in this context it is worth stating that while I do not take the South Asian sub-continent to be my direct object of research in any immediate way, I spend a lot of my free time thinking about South Asian society, its history, its culture, and its various discontents.
 I hope to publish some of these thoughts as soon as I feel confident enough to do so.

-When I am not engaged by my intellectual pursuits, I enjoy reading poetry, curating playlists on Spotify, and watching Test match cricket.
-I am also a fan of Arsenal Football Club.
+When I am not engaged by my intellectual pursuits, I enjoy cooking, tending to my houseplants, reading poetry, curating playlists on Spotify, and watching Test match cricket.
+Here it might also be worth mentioning that while I am not a masochist, I am nevertheless a fan of Arsenal Football Club.

 You can email me at akshath [dot] j [at] gmail [dot] com or connect with me on Twitter.